CISecurity/ControlsAssessmentSpecification/control-1/control-1.3.rst

 Inputs
 -----------
 #.
-The list of DHCP servers
+The list of DHCP servers - may be derived from :code:`GV12
 #.
-The list of CMDB servers (i.e. asset inventory systems)
+The list of CMDB servers (i.e. asset inventory systems) - may be derived from :code:`GV12`

 Operations
 ----------
 #.
-For each DHCP server, check whether DHCP logging is enabled
+For each DHCP server, check whether DHCP logging is enabled (becomes M2)
 #.
-For each CMDB server, check whether DHCP logs are used to update IP addresses
+For each CMDB server, check whether DHCP logs are used to update IP addresses (becomes M5)

 Assumptions
 ^^^^^^^^^^^